resourcepool/training-java/README.md

 Important Points: Architecture (daos, mappers, services, models, exceptions etc...)?
 Singleton, IOC patterns?
 Validation (dirty checking?)?
 Date API?
 Secure inputs?
 Javadoc?
 Comments?
 Use Slf4j-api logging library, with the most common implementation: logback.

 ###4.3.
 CLI + Web interface client
 Now that your backend skeleton is working, we want to add a second more user-friendly UI, such as a Web-UI.
 As it will require more and more libraries (more JARs to include in the build path etc...), we should consider using a build manager.
 Moreover, testing is a very important aspect of QA, and testing libraries should be implemented before going any further, the same for logging.
 Then, you can work on implementing all features on the provided static pages, using JSTL, Tags, Servlets, JSPs...

 ####4.3.1.
 Maven, Logging & Unit testing
 Refactor your project tree to match maven standards.
 (Tip: you should exit eclipse, move folders around, and reimport your project using File -> Import -> Existing maven projects).
-Include necessary libraries such as mysql-connector, JUnit, Mockito, Slf4j, and create the test classes for the backend you have already developed (N.B.: This is against TDD best practices.
+Include necessary libraries such as mysql-connector, JUnit, Mockito, Slf4j, and create the test classes for the backend you have already developed
+(N.B.: This is against TDD best practices.
 You should always code your tests simulteanously while developing your features).
 Creating test classes implies to take into account ALL possibilities: Illegal calls, legal calls with invalid data, and legal calls with valid data.
 Add and configure the Maven checktyle plugin with the checkstyle.xml and suppressions.xml provided in config/checkstyle/

+`
+NOTE: You don't need to test your Persistence layer.
+However, you will have to think about your SQL Database and how your database gets reset for each test.
+You may want to mock some of it using Mockito, and have sql-scripts populated before each test.
+`

 ####4.3.2.
 Implement listing and computer add features in the web-ui
-Using the provided template https://github.com/loicortola/spec-cdb/tree/master/static, integrate the previous features using Servlets, JSPs, JSTL, and Tags.
+Using the provided template https://github.com/resourcepool/training-java/tree/master/static, integrate the previous features using Servlets, JSPs, JSTL, and Tags.
 Use DTOs (Data Transfer Object) to transport only relevant data to the JSPs.
 Implement Computer listing (paginated), and add features.
 Create two tags (In your own Taglib): one for the pagination module, one for links.
 Example:
 ```
 <mylib:link target="dashboard" page="${requestScope.page.current + 1}" limit="${requestScope.page.limit}" ... />
 <mylib:pagination page="${requestScope.page.current}" page-count="${requestScope.page.count}" ... />
 ```
 Warning: All features will be implemented and tested using Selenium automated with maven.

+####Bonus
+If you already know about Docker:
+Use Docker to launch two selenium environments (firefox & chrome) and integrate it within your maven test

 ####4.3.3.
 Secure through validation
 Implement both frontend (jQuery) and backend validation in the web-ui.